SysKitTeam/docs-spconsultant/installation/installation-guide.md

 There are few things you need to know, so lets get started.

+## Client Farm

 __SPDocKit Snapshot Wizard (or the PowerShell Module)__ uses the SharePoint Server Object Model to retrieve information about your farm and it needs to run on the SharePoint server to be able to make API calls.
-Therefore, the SPDocKit Consultant Snapshot Wizard needs to be run on a server inside of your SharePoint farm.
+Therefore, the SPDocKit Consultant Snapshot Wizard needs to be run on a server inside your client's farm.
 This is a __zero-footprint wizard and there is no installation__.
 [Here](#internal/how-to/create-snapshot) are more information about the snapshot process.

+## Consultant Workstation

-The application - __SPDocKit Consultant__ must be installed on a workstation with a __Windows 7, Windows 8 or Windows 10__ operating system.
-You will not be able to load SharePoint farm settings, only open already made snapshots.
+The application - __SPDocKit Consultant__ must be installed on a __consultants workstation__, and not at your client as you can activate it only once.
+You only open already saved farm settings.
 [Read more about required system settings.](#internal/requirements/system-requirements/)

 1. [Download](https://www.syskit.com/products/spdockit/download/) Application.
 1. Unpack and run __SPDocKitConsultantSetup.exe.__ The wizard will guide you through the installation steps, click Next > to proceed.